 Yard Waste, Mulching and Composting

-- Set your yard waste at the curb in time for residential collection which begins at 6:00 a.m. and runs through 8:00 p.m.
+- Set yard waste at the curb in time for residential collection which begins at 6:00 a.m. and runs until 8:00 p.m.

 Waste Management will pick up all properly prepared yard waste placed at the curb or at the designated collection point from each single-family and multi-family residence, not less than one (1) time per week.